Tips and tricks to defrost your car this Holiday season - NewsBreak

 SYRACUSE, N.Y.
 (WSYR-TV) — If you live in New York, you probably dread one thing the most in the winter… defrosting your car.

 Defrosting your car after an icy frost or snow can be a hassle in the morning, especially if you didn’t expect it.
-Thankfully, there are some tips and tricks that can save you time and effort cleaning off your car this Holiday season.White Elephant gifts that people will actually want
+Thankfully, there are some tips and tricks that can save you time and effort cleaning off your car this Holiday season.Colgay Pride director sends out 250+ Christmas cards a year, accepts requests for cards

 If you’re on a budget, there are a few helpful household items that can help you quickly defrost your car.
 However, if you’re willing to spend some money on car defrosting tools, then here are some that will help defrost your car easier and fast.